Viktar-T/KIOZE-sys-bez-monit/_promts/syt-monit/buil-pr/11-cursor-rules-setup.md

 # Prompt 11: Cursor Rules Setup

+---

+## 📋 Metadata
+- **Prompt ID**: 11
+- **Title**: Cursor Rules Setup
+- **Prerequisites**: Completed Prompt 10 (site deployed)
+- **Estimated Time**: 1 hour
+- **Difficulty**: Beginner to Intermediate
+- **Dependencies**: All previous prompts
+- **Output**: `.cursorrules` file with comprehensive AI assistant guidelines

+---

+## 🤖 AI Assistant Instructions

+You are an expert technical writer and instructional designer creating guidelines for AI assistants.
+Your role is to document comprehensive rules that ensure consistent, high-quality content creation and maintenance.

+**Your Approach:**
+1. Gather course-specific information (topic, audience, language, standards)
+2. Document project context and structure
+3. Define AI assistant role and expertise level
+4. Establish content creation guidelines
+5. Set quality standards and expectations
+6. Document technical specifications
+7. Provide concrete examples
+8. Create quality checklist
+9. Save as `.cursorrules` in project root
+10. Test rules by creating sample content

+**Communication Style:**
+- Be specific and actionable
+- Provide clear examples
+- Explain rationale for guidelines
+- Use consistent terminology
+- Balance detail with readability

+**Rule Quality Standards:**
+- Comprehensive yet scannable
+- Specific to course domain
+- Includes concrete examples
+- Covers common scenarios
+- Updated as project evolves

+---

-## Context
+## 📝 Context

 Create a `.cursorrules` file to guide AI assistants (like Cursor AI) in maintaining and expanding the educational course website with consistent quality and style.
+This file acts as a "contract" between you and the AI about how to work on this project.

+**What Cursor Rules Do:**
+- Define project context for AI
+- Establish content standards
+- Guide AI's "personality" and expertise
+- Ensure consistency across sessions
+- Set quality expectations

+**Why Rules Matter:**
+- Consistent content quality
+- Reduces need for repetitive instructions
+- AI understands domain expertise required
+- Maintains institutional standards
+- Easier collaboration with AI
+- Faster content creation

+---

-## Task
+## 🎯 Task Overview

 Configure AI assistant rules that define the project context, content creation guidelines, quality standards, and best practices specific to your educational course.

+**End Goal:** Comprehensive `.cursorrules` file that enables AI to create and maintain high-quality educational content independently.

 ## File: `.cursorrules`